 It is not easy to drop storylines, not easy to resist being pulled in one direction or the other– it is much easier to react–but in the open mind of Tonglen, we stay with the energy that is stirring us.
 No matter how long or short our stay, in choosing response over reaction, we keep our options open.

 In remaining open, we find the way for any truth to flow through us–some consider this courage—we appreciate the gentle persistence of water flowing through rock for it is not how long it may take but that it is undertaken at all.
 That is the power of being gentle.

 The open mind is where paradoxes thrive and similes “like water through rock” describe the world of infinite possibilities for what has never been a moment’s thought may be the next moment’s reality.

 On a personal note, beginning tomorrow I am attending a three-day, online Pema Chödrön retreat as an accompaniment to a lupus flare that is worthy of water flowing through rock.
-I do not anticipate publishing a Sunday post this week.

 The Chödrön retreat is “The Marks of Existence,” exploring impermanence, egolessness, suffering, and peace.
 More information is available from the Omega Institute.